Effective backdoor attack on graph neural networks in link prediction tasks

-In this paper, we investigate whether there are less costly and more stealthy method to implement backdoor attacks against link prediction.
-Specifically, we propose a backdoor attack method for link prediction with a single node as the trigger, which targets backdoor models that incorrectly predict link relationships between two unlinked nodes as linked when the trigger occurs.
-Initially, a new node is created as the trigger, and the features of the trigger node are generated by counting the frequency of occurrence of each feature in the original graph and selecting the subset of features with fewer occurrences; Then appropriate node pairs are selected in the training graph to inject that trigger for poisoning, and the backdoor is embedded in the model through the training process.
-In the inference phase, the implementation of the backdoor attack can activate the backdoor in the model by simply connecting the trigger node to the two end nodes of the target node pairs in the test data, causing the model to produce incorrect prediction results for that target node pairs.
+In this paper, we investigate whether there are less costly and more stealthy backdoor attacks against link prediction task of GNNs.
+Specifically, we propose such a backdoor attack with a single node as the trigger, where the backdoored GNNs models incorrectly predict link relationships between two unlinked nodes as linked when the trigger occurs.
+Initially, a new node is created as the trigger, whose features are generated by counting the frequency of occurrence of each feature of all nodes and selecting the subset of features with fewer occurrences; Then some node pairs in the training graph are selected to inject the trigger for poisoning the training graph, and the backdoor is embedded in the model through the training process.
+In the inference phase, the backdoor embedded in the model can be activated by simply connecting the trigger node to the two end nodes of the target unlinked node pairs in the test data, causing the backdoored model to incorrectly predict the unlinked two nodes as having a link relationship.
 The illustration of our backdoor attack is shown in Figure \ref{fig:introduction}.
-The left side of the figure shows the input graph and the red node is the backdoor trigger node.
-Part (a) of Figure \ref{fig:introduction} represents the input graph without the trigger, and node A and node B form a target node pair between them; Part (b) of Figure \ref{fig:introduction} represents the input graph with the trigger, where the red trigger node connect node A and node B of the target node pair respectively.
+The left side of the figure shows the input graph and the red node is the backdoor trigger.
+Part (a) of Figure \ref{fig:introduction} is the input graph without the trigger, and node A and node B is an unlinked target node pair; The input graph in Part(b) is similar to that in Part(a) except that the former contains the trigger connecting to the node A and the node B respectively.